To commemorate the 50th Anniversary of the Experimental Television Center we asked artists and friends to share their recollections and thoughts.

 50 years!
 Time is certainly flying in larger increments.
 Many early videomakers at MoMA for Shigeko's impressive exhibition preview.
 Glad to hear your and ETC reels are still turning.
 Attached are Videofreex, our 20 or so collaborators and my contribution to your celebration.
 Includes ETC and the larger contexts.
 Funded by NYSCA for Karen Helmerson.

 As a new form, even now, video and electronic arts are free to be used to experiment and work in those often contested strange and wonderful regions, those spaces and durations of the unassigned.
 The photographer, filmmaker, videomaker and digital artist Hollis Frampton also speculated in these ideas.
 Hollis suggested that film art (the moving image and sound art) was superior as it incorporated the codes of all the other arts AND that film art was 20 years ahead of the painting and sculpture arts.
 I still like his conceit.
 Maybe it is in fact 40 years, including the 20 years the electronic arts have lost using commercial software, that forever renewing commercial redesign product.
 As we get through this period and as hardware and software settles around useful structures and systems (open source, new hardware instruments) interested people and young media artists will move quickly and deeply into more personal investigations using electronic materials, tools, instruments, ideas and cultures.
 The years of my engagement with the facilities of the Experimental Television Center and the remarkable people guiding and participating in its adventure convinced me of the importance of pushing back, of the value of alternative thinkings, practices and communities.
-Nicholas Ray had thoughts about alternative cultures.
 Nicholas Ray, American auteur film director — who we in Binghamton had the opportunity to experience as filmmaker and mentor and who together with Binghamton film students made a multiimage electronically-inspired film — had thoughts about alternative cultures.
 Nick made video synthesizer recordings at the ETC. The multi-frame narrative feature film "We Can't Go Home Again" offered the suggestion for a 1970's generation of young people to "find your communities and take care of each other."
 Not bad.
 The French theorist and artist Thierry Kunztel came to the ETC via South America in 1981.
 I asked him if there was something singularly important that he learned studying with Christian Metz and Roland Barthes.
 His response was quick.
 He said it was the importance of making actual moving image and sound work.
 Given that Thierry himself was such an important and celebrated writer, his comments concerning the importance of making media work was a surprise.
 I agreed with him.
 I would add on today: make the media work and make the situations to see and hear and reflect on the media work.
 Look at the work.
 Listen to the work.
 Keep looking and listening to the work.
 Keep being in dialogue with the work.
 The ETC experience ... wow ...
 Fortunately the ETC studio and programs' closing have not put an end to it all.
 Although many of us are still trying to get over it.

 [Peer wrote a wonderful essay on his experience at the ETC, please read it.]